 Even though trusts are not recognized, they can, however, trigger inheritance and gift tax in several ways.
 The establishment of a trust by residents or of a trust comprising assets located in Germany is considered to be a transfer of assets that is taxable in accordance with the Inheritance and Gift Tax Act.
 Distributions to beneficiaries during the trust period or on the trust's dissolution may trigger income tax, if the beneficiary is a German resident or if German situs assets are distributed.
-According to a recent ruling of the German Federal Fiscal Court distributions from a foreign family foundation to a German resident are only subject to German gift tax, if they are not in accordance with the purpose of the foundation as laid down in its statutes.
 Corporate tax can be triggered if income is received by a foreign trust from German sources.
 The worldwide income of a foreign trust may be subject to corporate tax if the trust's management is in Germany and if certain other conditions are met; for example, if the effective management of a trust is vested with a trustee resident in Germany.
 Undistributed income received by a foreign trust can be attributed to the settlor or the beneficiaries if they are German residents.
 In this case, it can be subject to the settlor's or the beneficiary's personal income tax.